Taisiias/formmailer/README.md

 $ # go to the formmailer repo directory
 $ cd /var/formmailer

-$ # build JS files from TypeScript sources (you have to do this every time you update source code repo)
-$ npm run build

 $ # change the owner of the formmailer directory to the formmailer user
 $ sudo chown formmailer:formmailer . -R